 The main reason why you should use SD card repair software is that it provides you the most reliable method for recovering data from a corrupted SD card.

-A software recovery tool allows you to get back important photos and files that cannot be restored through native Windows features or other means.
+Software recovery tools allow you to get back important photos and files that cannot be restored through native Windows features or other means.
 An application like Disk Drill can get back photos that you thought were gone forever with a few simple steps—no special knowledge or skills required.

 What’s more, the best SD card repair software lets you preview recoverable files (and sometimes even recover at least some of them) free of charge, so there’s no reason not to give SD card repair tools a try.